Six new exhibitions for the Gallerie degli Uffizi and Fondazione CR Firenze's "Disseminating Art" project

 Lands of the Uffizi continues to meet its target, namely to divert the tourist influx away from Florence and to increase the number of visitors in the surrounding area by involving local authorities and existing museums throughout the region.
 The figures confirm an average 37% increase in the number of visitors by comparison with the same period in the year before the project was launched (the figure for the first year of exhibitions was +18%), with a total of 61,402 visitors attending the eight exhibitions and takings of 216,000 euro for the museums, which charged for admission.
 The questionnaires (over 3,000 of which have been analysed) answered by visitors reveal that 79% were visiting the museum for the first time and 47% were visiting it expressly for the exhibition.

 The 2023 edition kicks off with the exhibition "The Ceramics of Montelupo and the Uffizi: a gallery of comparisons" due to run from 1 April to 1 October at the Museo della Ceramica in Montelupo.
 This will be followed by the Montespertoli exhibition at the Museo Diocesano d’Arte Sacra di San Pietro in Mercato, from 22 April to 29 October, its third exhibition in the Land of the Uffizi initiative.
 Devoted this year to Filippo Lippi, the exhibition is entitled "Filippo Lippi in the Valdelsa".
 A new entry to the project is Scarperia, in particular the Palazzo dei Vicari - Museo dei Ferri Taglienti, which will be hosting an exhibition from 12 May to 5 November entitled “The Medici, Mugello Folk.
 Family portraits from the Gallerie degli Uffizi”.
 For Anghiari, on the other hand, it will be a third after its participation in the 2021 and 2022 editions.
 From 27 May to 17 September the Museo della Battaglia e di Anghiari will be hosting “Intellectuals at War.
 Fame and oblivion of two men of letters from the Battle of Anghiari to the siege of Famagusta”.
 The Lands of the Uffizi will be making its mark in Grosseto for the first time with “The Fabulous '60s in the Maremma.
 The mark of Ico Parisi” at the Polo culturale della Clarisse from 17 June to 3 September.
-And finally, San Giovanni Valdarno will be hositng a major exhibition exploring the figure of Giovanni da San Giovanni at the Museo delle Terre Nuove from 30 September to 6 January 2025, entitled “«Bizarre and Capricious Mood».
+And finally, San Giovanni Valdarno will be hositng a major exhibition exploring the figure of Giovanni da San Giovanni at the Museo delle Terre Nuove from 8 October to 30 March 2024, entitled “«Bizarre and Capricious Mood».
 Giovanni da San Giovanni, an unconventional painter at the court of the Medici”.

 Fondazione CR Firenze President Luigi Salvadori: “We are extremely satisfied with the outcome of this project – said Fondazione CR Firenze President Luigi Salvadori – which is proving its worth in a concrete manner.
 The exhibitions have helped to considerably increase familiarity with, and visitor numbers to, the places that have hosted them, and a large part of the public who visited them did so because the value of the cultural project drew their attention.
 So we have fully met the main targets of this operation, which set itself the goal, right from the outset, of decongesting major tourist flows and allowing people to discover destinations and places which, while less well-known, are certainly no less rich in beauty and art.
 We firmly intend to support this model of 'experiential tourism' which has grown considerably in this post-pandemic year and which, according to the most authoritative experts in the field, is going to increase by 57% by the year 2030’’.